NotYuSheng/Multimodal-Large-Language-Model/README.md

 Other models from [Ollama](https://www.ollama.com/library) can be added into [ollama/ollama-service.sh](ollama/ollama-service.sh)

 ## Usage
+Project will run on GPU by default, to run on CPU, remove the following lines from the [docker-compose.yml](docker-compose.yml).

+>     deploy:
+>       resources:
+>         reservations:
+>           devices:
+>             - driver: nvidia
+>               count: all
+>               capabilities: [gpu]

 1. Clone this repository and navigate to project folder
 ```
 git clone https://github.com/NotYuSheng/Multimodal-Large-Language-Model.git